 So How Much Will It Cost?

-The average time for most alternator replacement is two-to-three hours.
+The average time for most food truck alternator replacement is two-to-three hours.
 That gives you roughly $120- $200 in labor to start.
 The rest is going to depend on the price of your alternator.
-Most alternators can be purchased from auto parts stores for much less than a dealership, but beware.
+Most food truck alternator can be purchased from auto parts stores for much less than a dealership, but beware.

 Certain discount auto parts stores carry a couple lines of electrical parts that have reputations for being of poor quality.
-Buying an alternator aftermarket is not inadvisable, tons of money can be saved that way; but, make sure you’re using a quality part.
+Buying an aftermarket food truck alternator is not inadvisable, tons of money can be saved that way; but, make sure you’re using a quality part.
 Alternators can average anywhere from $100 to $350 depending on make and model of your food truck’s engine.

 Most vehicles will fall into the $350-400 range for the total job of alternator replacement with no other parts replaced.
 If the serpentine belt gets tacked on, add another $20 to $50 to your bill.
 If you decide to go with dealership parts and labor, expect the bill to climb over $500 in many cases.

 Don’t do it!!!
-When it comes to electrical parts on any vehicle, let alone the platform for your mobile food business, you truly do get what you pay for.
+When it comes to electrical parts on any vehicle, let alone the platform for your food truck.
 Any used electrical part is going to be a risk, and will probably come without a warranty.
 This is also the case for rebuilt alternators.

-Be advised: Rebuilt and remanufactured are two different things.
-A rebuilt alternator is an alternator that has failed and then had the internal parts which failed replaced; everything else inside it stays.
-A remanufactured alternator is usually all new internal parts surrounded by a used casing.
+Be advised: Rebuilt and re-manufactured are two different things.
+A rebuilt food truck alternator is an alternator that has failed and then had the internal parts which failed replaced; everything else inside it stays.
+A re-manufactured food truck alternator is usually all new internal parts surrounded by a used casing.
 Everything gets replaced inside, no matter what failed.
-If you need to save a few bucks, go with remanufactured over brand new, but steer clear of rebuilt and used.
+If you need to save a few bucks, go with re-manufactured over brand new, but steer clear of rebuilt and used.